 This pokes fun at the well-known stereotype of the haunted mansion surrounded by crackling lightning.

 What do you all think?
-Did I miss any?
+Did I miss any examples?
 Let me know what you think makes a great opening line.